 One of the most important aspects of mixed martial arts training is cardio-vascular training for stamina.
 As fighters bounce around the ring like boxers, engage in grappling and wrestle to the ground, the necessity for premier conditioning is obvious.
+Boxers go 12 rounds so cardio is more important than strength.
 When two fighters are engaged, or grappling each other for a dominant position the constant use of their muscles leads to extreme fatigue.
 As a result MMA fighters spend lots of time on cardio.
 Many of the same cardio exercises that are used for boxing are used by MMA fighters.
 This includes the basics like jogging and jumping rope, to biking, swimming and pretty much any other kind of fitness machine you would find in your local gym.

 Another obvious area of importance for MMA fighters is strength training.
-Unlike body builders, most MMA fighters don't want to lift weights in a manner that will see them "bulk up."
+Unlike body builders, most MMA fighters don’t want to lift weights in a manner that will see them bulk up too much.
 MMA fighters are more interested in gaining strength in multiple muscle groups while also maintaining flexibility to remain competitive in wrestling and grappling.
 Many MMA fighters use very basic exercises like push ups, pull ups, squats and other calisthenics in order to work large muscle groups at the same time.